code4romania/covid-19-date-la-zi/frontend/README.md

 yarn
 ```

-This sill fetch the dependencies.
+This will fetch the dependencies.

 ## Run the project in development mode